Research Fellowships for Yale Graduate & Professional School Students

 The Beinecke Library offers, on a competitive basis, Research Fellowships for Yale Graduate and Professional School students who wish to use Beinecke collections as a primary resource for their dissertations or culminating projects.

 Only students whose proposals demonstrate a need for extensive use of Beinecke materials will be considered for these awards.
+Only students in the first six years of study are eligible for the Graduate Fellow Research Awards.
 Awarded fellows may not hold concurrent teaching positions or any concurrent fellowships (other than, when appropriate, the standard Graduate School support).

 The program offers two deadlines for Research Fellowship applications: